 Production Manager Services France

-UPMs handling French labor law, TRIP compliance, and operational management from Paris studios to each region.
+UPMs who handle French labor law, TRIP compliance, and daily operations from Paris studios to every region.

-Here is how this works in practice.
-Production managers in France operate within a regulatory environment defined by the Code du travail, convention collective agreements, and social charge structures that differ significantly from other markets.
-French UPMs bring key expertise in managing crew deals under these rules, setting up with French insurers, and making sure the operational infrastructure supports both creative ambitions and TRIP rebates compliance.
+Production managers in France work inside a strict rule set.
+It is built on the Code du travail, convention collective agreements, and social charge structures that differ a lot from other markets.
+French UPMs know how to manage crew deals under these rules and set up cover with French insurers.
+They make sure the operational setup serves both creative goals and TRIP rebate compliance.

-Here is the short of it.
-Our network has production managers skilled with global service shoots at La Cité du Cinéma and Bry-sur-Marne, CNC-funded features, prestige television, and major commercial campaigns.
-They bring deep knowledge of French production accounting, vendor negotiations across all regions, and the bilingual communication skills that global co-productions need.
+Our network includes production managers skilled with global service shoots at La Cité du Cinéma and Bry-sur-Marne.
+They have also run CNC-funded features, prestige television, and major commercial campaigns.
+They know French production accounting well and negotiate with vendors in every region.
+Each one brings the French-English communication skills that global co-productions need.

 ACT 01